 find contact information for various departments.If you need additional assistance, please visit

-A: It's a great idea to take a career assessment when you are curious, before or after completing an application for admission to college, prior to meeting with an advisor, or before completing the financial application process for your school.
+A: It's a great idea to take a career assessment when you are curious, before or after completing an application for admission to college, prior to meeting with an advisor or before completing the financial aid application process for your school.

 A: Your interests are the passions that inspire you and the ideas that you want to know more about.
 Using your interests to determine your career plan can help you find a career that you will enjoy during your years of work.

-A: To determine the basics courses for your college program, the advisor must know what career pathways interest you.
+A: To determine the basic courses for your college program, the advisor must know what career paths interest you.
 That's because each program may have different basics.
-For instance, a student who wants to be a teacher is required to complete MATH 1314 (college algebra) while a student in the Business pathway must complete MATH 1342 (statistics).
+For instance, a student who wants to be a teacher is required to complete college algebra, while a student in the Business pathway must complete statistics.
 By taking a career assessment, you narrow down your options to ensure that you are not taking any courses that drive up the cost and extend the timing of degree completion.

 A: You may take a career assessment as often as you feel it is needed.
 Some students take an assessment more than once to ensure consistency of their responses and results.
 Some retake an assessment periodically to determine growth.
 However often you decide, it is important to remember any assessment is a guidance tool to provide direction or to support a previous decision.

 A: No, you cannot fail an assessment because it is not a test.
-Assessments contain questions about what you like, don't like, and what is important to you.
+Assessments contain questions about what you like and don't like and what is important to you.